Amphetamine Street Names: A Comprehensive List

 - Make them catchy: Using a street name, they can easily talk about it at almost every place, even in public.
 After all, nobody wants to memorize the complex and sometimes weird-sounding drug names.

 - Hide the addiction from the people around or mislead them.
 Street names have little to do with the chemical present in the drugs so that nobody will try to make Amphetamine at home.
 In this case, they are more likely to be close to the effects they bring in the users.
 For example, Amphetamine causes an increased alertness.
-It will keep you awake for a longer duration.
+It will keep one awake for a longer duration.
 For this reason, they call it Uppers or Wake-ups/Wake me ups.
 When they use any of these names, people in their surrounding, are less likely to detect the addiction.
 This is especially with the parents.
 Moreover, the drug dealers use these names to confuse the police.

 - They stylize the drug names.
 For many individuals, starting on a drug is something like a part of growing up or becoming mature.
 For example, this might be a rite of passage for teens.
 Additionally, they may also think it is cool to use a drug.
 To be uber cool, they may use such street names.

 It is almost impossible to track down an addiction just by hearing some weird names they use.
 Nevertheless, such names could be the first thing indicating some problems.
-As a result, you might be dealing with an Amphetamine addiction.
+As a result, one might be dealing with an Amphetamine addiction.

 Next, give a closer look to their behavior and any recent changes.
 They may include aggression, restlessness, irritability and extreme mood swings.

-Talk to them if you suspect anything wrong.
+Talk to them if suspect anything wrong.
 Before that, comfort them and create a conversational environment.
 Talk to them where they can open up about their problems.